 Does Michael play any instruments?

 Jennifer Batten, MJ's guitarist on the Bad and Dangerous tours, told a club member in Holland that Michael plays every instrument used in modern music, including drums, percussion, keyboards, piano, guitar, and bass.
-He is credited on the HIStory album for playing keyboards, synthesiser, drums and percussion, and guitar.
+He is credited on the HIStory album for playing keyboards, synthesizers, drums and percussion, and guitar.
 Michael Jackson also played instruments on the "Blood On The Dance Floor" album, including percussions, bass, guitars, keyboards...
-He is also heavily involved in a production, making arrangements, etc.
+He is also heavily involved in production, making arrangements, etc.